Charming European Towns Perfect for a Solo Getaway

 Eguisheim is a compact little village in the Alsace region, just 15 minutes from Colmar.
-It’s easy to reach—take the train to Colmar (from Strasbourg or Basel), then hop in a taxi or local bus.
+It’s easy to reach: take the train to Colmar (from Strasbourg or Basel), then hop in a taxi or local bus.
 Once you arrive, everything is walkable.

 The whole village is made up of curved cobblestone lanes lined with colorful half-timbered houses and flower boxes.
 You can walk the whole place in under an hour, but somehow it never gets boring.
 It’s quiet, lived-in, and feels relaxed even in peak season.
+Just behind the central square, the Chapelle Saint-Léon IX marks the birthplace of Pope Leo IX and adds another layer of history to the village.

 There are a handful of good spots to stop: Caveau d’Eguisheim does easy wine tastings with friendly staff and outdoor seating in good weather.
 La Grange is a little tea room with homemade tarts and a cozy garden corner that’s perfect for reading or writing.
-There’s also a shop tucked away near the church that sells hand-painted ceramic storks—classic Alsace.
+There’s also a shop tucked away near the church that sells hand-painted ceramic storks - classic Alsace!

 If you feel like a short walk, head uphill through the vineyards to the Three Castles of Eguisheim.
 It’s not a long hike, but it’s just far enough to get a bit of space and a great view back over the rooftops.
-Late afternoon is the best time to go—quiet, breezy, and peaceful.
+Late afternoon is the best time to go - quiet, breezy, and peaceful.

 Stay at L’Hostellerie des Comtes, a simple and quiet guesthouse inside the old town walls.
-The rooms aren’t fancy, but they’re comfortable, and you’ll sleep well with the windows open and no traffic noise in sight.

 Castiglione di Garfagnana is a small walled village tucked into the green hills of northern Tuscany, far from the crowds you’ll find in more famous spots like Florence or Siena.
 It’s peaceful, local, and surrounded by the kind of scenery that makes you breathe a little deeper.

 To get there, take the train to Lucca or Pisa, then continue on the local line to Castelnuovo di Garfagnana.
 From there, it’s a short taxi ride up the hill into Castiglione.
-The road winds through farmland and chestnut groves—and by the time you arrive, the pace has already slowed.
+The road winds through farmland and chestnut groves - and by the time you arrive, the pace has already slowed.

 Start your morning at Bar Bertolini, a casual spot where the same locals come every day for coffee and conversation.
 Sit outside if the weather’s nice and just enjoy the quiet.
-There’s a small linen shop on the main street where the owner still weaves everything by hand—worth a visit, even just to browse.
+There’s a small linen shop on the main street where the owner still weaves everything by hand - worth a visit, even just to browse.

 If you feel like stretching your legs, take the walking trail toward Pontecosi Lake.
 It’s an easy path with views over the valley and usually no one else around.
 You’ll pass vegetable gardens, stone farmhouses, and the occasional goat.